arnab9593/arnab9593/README.md

 <h1 align="center">Hi, I'm Arnab Pal</h1>
-<h3 align="center">A Software Engineer with a strong foundation in Full Stack Development and over two years of hands-on experience building and deploying web applications using the MERN Stack (MongoDB, Express.js, React.js, and Node.js).
-My passion for solving complex problems and creating impactful solutions drives me to continually grow and explore new technologies.</h3>
+<h3 align="center">A Software Engineer with a strong foundation in Data Engineering and Generative AI, experienced in building scalable data pipelines, backend systems, and AI-driven applications.
+Focused on transforming raw data into reliable, production-ready systems and leveraging GenAI techniques to solve real-world problems..</h3>

 <h4>🚀 What I Bring to the Table:</h4>
 <ul>